-You can also hire a local porter to carry your day pack and lend a hand up steep sections and where the terrain is particularly challenging.
+You can also hire a local porter to carry your day pack and lend a hand up steep sections where the terrain is particularly challenging.

 - Consider The Packing List For Your Rwanda Gorilla Trekking Tour

 You, therefore need to prepare for your Rwanda gorilla safari by packing essential clothes, shoes, and other gear.
-Also as preparing your Gorilla tour in Rwanda packing list, don’t forgettable the COVID-19 prevention items.
+Also as preparing your Gorilla tour in Rwanda packing list, don’t forget the COVID-19 prevention items.

 What to Wear For Gorilla Trekking In Rwanda?

 You need to be properly attired for your Rwanda gorilla trekking adventure if it is to be memorable for the right reasons.